aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ### Examine your Key Store

-First, let's take a look at the Key Store that we created.
+First, let's take a look at the Key Store that you created.
 Go to the [AWS Console for your Key Store table](https://us-west-2.console.aws.amazon.com/dynamodbv2/home?region=us-west-2#table?name=BranchKey_Table).

 Here, you should see that there exists two entries.